 Canada continues to attract skilled workers, students, and professionals from around the world.
-A Canadian work permit allows eligible foreign nationals to work legally in Canada for a temporary period.
-Whether you plan to gain international work experience or build a long-term career, understanding the latest work permit rules is essential.
+A Canada work permit is an official document that allows eligible foreign nationals to work legally in Canada for a temporary period, subject to specific conditions.
+Some people informally search for a "Canada work visa," but the official Canadian immigration term is a work permit.
+Whether you plan to gain international work experience or build a long-term career, understanding the latest Canada work permit rules is essential.

-Key Programs for the Canada Work Permit
+Key Programs for a Canada Work Permit

 Open Work Permit Canada